-The Complainant explained that the Assessor has used a base rate of \$24.10 per sq. ft. for land in this area and the Complainant is not recommending a different rate.
-In this case if the subject lands are located along the LRT and if sold it would be very unlikely that the current use would continue.
+The Complainant explained that the Assessor has used a base rate of \$22.95 per sq. ft. for land in this area, however the subject parcel has access issues, utility right of ways, topographical problems and the shape is not conducive to maximum development.
+The Assessor has reduced the land rate to \$15.05 and the Complainant is not recommending a different rate.
+In this case the subject lands are located next to the LRT and if sold it would be very unlikely that the current use would continue.
 New dealerships are locating to the fringe areas of the City where land values are less expensive.
 For these reasons the improvements on the subject lands contribute very little to the overall value of the property.
 Therefore additional depreciation or economic obsolescence must be added to reduce the value of the subject improvements.
 The Respondent should have considered the highest and best use of this property and reduced the Marshall Swift outcome accordingly.
 The Complainant argued that the sale of 2777 Sunridge Boulevard N.E. proves the Complainant's position.
-When the land value is extracted from the sale price the improvements are only valued at \$46.35 per sq. ft. while the subject improvements are valued at \$52.77 per sq. ft.
-Based on the value of \$46.00 per sq. ft. for the improvements and leaving the land value unchanged, the subject assessment should be
+The 1998 improvements on the Sunridge property are only slightly newer than those of the subject which were constructed in 1995.
+When the land value is extracted from the sale price the improvements are only valued at \$46.35 per sq. ft. while the subject improvements are valued at \$84.73 per sq. ft.
+Based on the value of \$46.00 per sq. ft. for the improvements and leaving the land value unchanged, the subject assessment should be reduced to \$11,272,764.
+The Complainant also referred to 1260 Highfield Crescent S.E. as another example of where the sale will show that the improvements are at a low value once accounting for the land at market value.